 Blockchain is a public database that records digital transactions.
 These transactions are legitimized by computers that work to solve complex coded problems.
 In a traditional bank transaction, the authorization for currency comes from financial institutions controlled by governments, are subject to taxation, and contracted by parties with known identities.
-Blockchain, however, is decentralized, unregulated, and relatively anonymous, making the cryptocurrency Bitcoin appealing for many of its users.
+Blockchain, however, is decentralized, unregulated, and relatively anonymous, making Bitcoin and other cryptocurrencies appealing for many users.

 Blockchain, a technology which was originally developed as the accounting method for the virtual currency Bitcoin, is currently being used primarily as a method to verify transactions.
 Many Bitcoin users are inherently distrustful of financial institutions and governments; thus, the technology equips people to regain and maintain control over their money and investments, with no restrictions over where and when they can send it.

 Bitcoin, however, is not the only cryptocurrency currently available.
 While it is the oldest and most popular form of digital currency, others include Ethereum, Ripple, DASH, and Litecoin, and they are quickly catching up to Bitcoin in terms of market value and consumer appeal.
-By comparing the different forms, the average investor can judge for himself the appeal of each.
+By comparing the different forms, the average investor can judge for himself the appeal of each of the cryptocurrencies.

 DASH, which stands for digital cash, has become one of the fastest-rising and strongest cryptocurrencies worldwide.
 It is currently the leading anonymity-centric digital currency.
 While mass media has claimed that Bitcoin is anonymous, transactions can actually be publicly accessed on the blockchain, and although these do not contain personal information of the wallet owner, they may be linked to IP addresses that have the potential to de-anonymize the transaction and the wallet owner.